Skip to main content

 Important

-If you only do three things: standardize your citations, systematically collect reviews, and implement schema markup.
+If you only do three things: standardize your citations, ask every customer for reviews through a consistent process, and implement schema markup.
 Everything else is optimization on top of these fundamentals.

 Here's what actually works.